lugomulish/Movies-Trailer/README.md

 The project consist in generate the html code for a page to show info and trailers of movies using python classes.

+**This project is based on the Movies-trailer created by Udacity-Team for the course "Programming Foundations with Python".**

 ### Tech

 * [Materialize] - Great Framework css for modern web apps.